Aminah-Dodiya/Computer-Vision/Wildlife Species Classification/README.md

 The model was trained and evaluated on a dataset consisting of images of various wildlife species.

-*   **Source:** This project uses the dataset from ConserVision: Image Classification competition on DrivenData.[https://www.drivendata.org/competitions/87/competition-image-classification-wildlife-conservation/data/](https://www.drivendata.org/competitions/87/competition-image-classification-wildlife-conservation/data/)
+*   **Source:** This project uses the dataset from ConserVision: Image Classification competition on DrivenData.[Data Download](https://www.drivendata.org/competitions/87/competition-image-classification-wildlife-conservation/data/)
-*   **Classes:** The dataset includes images of ['hog', 'blank', 'monkey_prosimian', 'antelope_duiker', 'leopard', 'civet_genet', 'bird', and 'rodent'.]
+*   **Classes:** The dataset includes images of 'hog', 'blank', 'monkey_prosimian', 'antelope_duiker', 'leopard', 'civet_genet', 'bird', and 'rodent'.
-*   **Dataset Size:** ["The training set contains 16488 images, and the test set contains 4464 images."]
+*   **Dataset Size:** "The training set contains 16488 images, and the test set contains 4464 images."

 ## 3. Model Architecture